 The important issues for IGD and its stakeholders

 The material issues were defined by IGD for the first time in 2014.
 In the following two years these issues were again analysed and confirmed.
 In 2017 we defined a new materiality matrix, following the principles contained in the GRI Standards.
-The purpose of this work was to identify the importance of economic, environmental and social impacts of the organisation and their substantial influence on the assessments and decisions of our stakeholders.
+In 2022 we updated the material issues in line with the new GRI Standards that defines as “material” those issues that reflect the most significant impacts of the organisation on the economy, environment and people.

 Find out more about our priorities